antvis/G6/packages/site/docs/api/elements/nodes/BaseNode.en.md

 }
 ```

-The resulting effect is as follows:
+The result is displayed in the following figure:

 ```js | ob { pin: false }
 createGraph(